jurvis/landing/src/pages/posts/2019-01-05-highlightsnotes-design-of-everyday-things/2019-01-05-highlightsnotes-design-of-everyday-things.md

 ---
-title: "Highlights and Notes: The Design of Everyday Things"
+title: "📝 Highlights and Notes: The Design of Everyday Things"
 date: "2019-01-05"
 path: "/posts/highlightsnotes-design-of-everyday-things"
 ---